Billions of Litres of Canadian Milk Were Dumped in Past 12 Years: Study

 Canadian Milk Disposal

-Lefebvre said milk supply management is aligned to the needs of the domestic market.
+Lefebvre said milk supply management is aligned with the needs of the domestic market.
 When a surplus occurs, it is often linked to supply chain issues, he said.

 “Milk is disposed of only as a last resort after exploring all other alternatives,” Lefebvre told The Epoch Times.
 “This is done in accordance with regulations and the costs are borne by the dairy farmers.”

-Canada stands out among major dairy-producing nations due to its dairy supply management system, the study says.
+Canada stands out among major dairy-producing nations due to its dairy supply management system (DSMS), the study says.
 The objective of the system is to match milk supply and demand by regulating the quantity of milk available through production quotas established by provincial dairy boards.

 Recommendations

 The study’s researchers said it is time for reform in the dairy sector to limit milk waste.
-Recommendations include the implementation of penalties for overproduction and measures to improve transparency.
+Recommendations include implementing penalties for overproduction and measures to improve transparency.
 This could involve requiring the industry to provide reports on surplus milk production and waste management, the authors said.

 The authors also suggest revising dairy quotas to better fit with market demand and to take into account the increasing popularity of plant-based milks.
 They said the quota system is based on an “antiquated notion that milk is a staple of a nutritious diet.”

-The Dairy Farmers of Canada countered this point in a press release, saying there is “abundant” scientific evidence that demonstrates that milk products can be a part of a healthy diet.
+The Dairy Farmers of Canada had countered this point in an earlier press release, saying there is “abundant” scientific evidence that demonstrates that milk products can be a part of a healthy diet.

-“Milk products continue to play a valuable role in helping Canadians make healthy-eating decisions on a daily basis,” Dairy Farmers of Canada director of nutrition and research Isabelle Neiderer said in the press release.
+“Milk products continue to play a valuable role in helping Canadians make healthy-eating decisions on a daily basis,” Dairy Farmers of Canada said in the press release.

-“The scientific evidence supporting the nutritional benefits of milk products in the promotion of bone health and prevention of chronic diseases … is stronger than ever, and new evidence continues to accumulate.”
+“The scientific evidence supporting the nutritional benefits of milk products in the promotion of bone health and prevention of chronic diseases, for instance, is stronger than ever, and new evidence continues to accumulate.”